moneta-rb/moneta/README.md

       :entity_store => 'juno://named_entitystore'
 ~~~

-Use Juno to store cookies in Rack:
+Use Juno to store cookies in Rack.
+It uses the `Juno::Adapters::Cookie`.
+You might
+wonder what the purpose of this store or Rack middleware is: It makes it possible
+to use all the transformers on the cookies (e.g. :prefix, :marshal and :hmac for value verification).

 ~~~ ruby
 require 'rack/juno_cookies'